-Virgin Money Foundation is on a mission to support community regeneration by backing the people who can make big changes happen locally.
+Virgin Money Foundation is supporting community regeneration by backing the people who can make big changes happen locally.

 Every two months the Virgin Money Lounge in Norwich gives three local charities the chance to receive £1,000 – with awards of £500 and £250 for two runners-up.
 Visitors to the lounge are given a small red heart when they visit, to put into the tube named with the charity they'd most like to support.

 If you know of any local charities you think fit the bill and deserve to feature on the voting unit, they want to hear from them!

 Follow the link on their page to apply: https://virginmoneyfoundation.org.uk/grants-programme/heart-community-fund/